kliu57/go-go-web/README.md

 # go-go-web

-Command-line tool that converts input .txt files into .html files.
+Command-line tool that converts .txt or .md files into .html files.

 ## Features